hypo69/1001-python-ru/en/articles/CICD пайплайн.en.md

 ### What is a CI/CD pipeline in the context of programming?

-**CI/CD pipeline (Continuous Integration / Continuous Delivery or Continuous Deployment)** is an automated process that allows developers to quickly and reliably deliver code changes to a working environment (production).
+**A CI/CD pipeline (Continuous Integration / Continuous Delivery or Continuous Deployment)** is an automated process that allows developers to quickly and reliably deliver code changes to a working environment (production).

 Let's break down the key concepts:

 🔧 **CI — Continuous Integration**
-This is a practice where developers frequently make changes to a shared codebase.
-Each such change automatically:
+This is a practice where developers frequently integrate changes into a shared codebase.
+Each such change is automatically:
-*   **Builds**
+*   **Built**
-*   **Tests** (unit tests, integration tests)
+*   **Tested** (unit tests, integration tests)
-*   **Checks for compliance with standards** (linting, static analysis)
+*   **Checked for compliance with standards** (linting, static analysis)

-👉 **CI Goal:** To identify errors at the earliest stage, before they break something important or get into a release.
+👉 **CI Goal:** To identify errors at the earliest stage, before they break something important or make it into a release.

 🚀 **CD — Continuous Delivery or Continuous Deployment** There are two options here:

 ✅ **Continuous Delivery**
-After successfully completing the CI stage, changes automatically:
+After successfully passing the CI stage, changes automatically:
-*   Pass additional tests (e.g., E2E – end-to-end tests)
+*   Undergo additional tests (e.g., E2E – end-to-end tests)
-*   Go to a staging (test) server
+*   Are deployed to a staging (test) server
-👉 **But deployment to production still requires manual confirmation.** This gives the team control over *when* exactly users will see the changes.
+👉 **But deployment to production still requires manual approval.** This gives the team control over *when* exactly users will see the changes.

 🤖 **Continuous Deployment**
 This is the next step after Continuous Delivery.
-Here, deployment to production happens **fully automatically** if all previous pipeline stages (build, all tests) have been successfully completed.
+Here, deployment to production happens **fully automatically**, if all previous pipeline stages (build, all tests) have passed successfully.
 This is the most advanced level of automation.

 ### 🔄 What does a CI/CD pipeline usually consist of?

 A typical pipeline includes the following stages:
 1.  **Checkout** — Cloning the latest version of the code from the repository.
-2.  **Build** — Building the project (compilation, artifact assembly, Docker images).
+2.  **Build** — Building the project (compilation, artifact creation, Docker images).
 3.  **Test** — Running various types of tests (unit, integration, E2E).
 4.  **Lint/Code Quality** — Checking code for style compliance and potential errors using static analyzers.
 5.  **Deploy** — Deploying the application (to a staging or production server).